10 Historical Figures Who May Not Have Existed

 Universal History Archive/Shutterstock

 The best place for “happy-ever-after” feelings is the kingdom of Camelot, ruled by King Arthur, who leaned on the advice of the wizard Merlin to lead the Knights of the Round Table.
 Except he may be fictional: The tale was popularized in stories dating back to the 800s and it served as the inspiration for Alfred Tennyson’s epic poem.
 Scholars aren’t sure if these works are based on a real man or on folklore.
 The legendary King Arthur may have been based on a real warrior who led British armies during the fifth or sixth century.
-He also may have been the inspiration for historical writings about a warrior king, but no one can confirm whether those were about the mythic Arthur or if he even existed at all.
-Check out these iconic characters that were based on real people.
+He also may have been the inspiration for historical writings about a warrior king, but no one can confirm whether those were about the mythic Arthur or if he even existed at all—but rest assured that these iconic characters were based on real people.

 Even if you can’t remember exactly what the Pythagorean Theorem is about (triangles!), you’ve probably heard of the famous math equation.
 It’s possible that the ancient Greek philosopher Pythagoras wasn’t even the first to come up with it—it may have been the Egyptians.
 If Pythagoras did exist, he didn’t leave any records that he himself wrote, and the accounts that do remain may have been written by his somewhat unreliable followers.